MattKotsenas/sample-dotnet-tool-tests/README.md

 The way I like to solve this problem is by injecting the source of truth (MSBuild properties / items) into the test assembly.
-In this repo I'm using .NET 8's new [simplified artifacts layout][dotnet-artifacts-layout], as it defines a common output directory the solution, instead of creating output directories per project.
+In this repo I'm using .NET 8's new [simplified artifacts layout][dotnet-artifacts-layout], as it defines a common output directory for all projects instead of creating output directories per project.
 However, any output layout can work.

 Start by creating an MSBuild property to some well-known output location in your solution.
 In this case I'm using the